lalelisealstad/mybook-dashboard/README.md

 # Developing:
 - add row w a panel with incons showing some quick stats over books read the last year or month.
-- warning for user when max capasity in Google books api quota is reached
-- loading bar with percentage when uploading books with estimate of time left.
+- change tables to, box plot and top authors to side bar chart like story graph
+- check all text, make similar to story graph
 - 0 rating should be changed to "not rated" in the ratings bar.
 - text that explains how to interact with the figures.

 ## Interactivity dashboard:
-- date read filter.
+- dates to view
+what to read next:
 - ratings select filter.
-- poplarity filter.
 - find books based on word or topic: show a list of the books.
+- genre
+- top authors filter, or author select

 #### Improve performance / layout:
 - remove prints and use logging instead.